chaaz/versio/README.md

 ## How It Works

-- Versio reads from a `.versio.yaml` file at the root of your repository, and reads the version number of each file references there.
+- Versio reads from a `.versio.yaml` file at the root of your repository, and reads the version number of each file referenced there.
 - It also reads older versions of the same `.versio.yaml` file from git history, and also reads historic version numbers of your projects.